Best Itinerary for 10 days in Portugal | Stories by Soumya

 Day 7 & 8: Lisbon – The last stop on our 10 day Portugal itinerary

-Out of our 10 days in Portugal, we spend the maximum time in Lisbon and for good reason.
+Out of our ten days in Portugal, we spent most of our time in Lisbon for good reasons.
 We were here for 4 days.
-Though we thought 7 would have been better since there is so much to see in this city.
+We thought 7 would have been better since this city has so much to see.

-Recommended: If you are here for a shorter time, have a look at our 2 days in Lisbon itinerary.
+Recommended: If you are here for a shorter time, check out our two-day itinerary in Lisbon.

-Since we were on a budget, we stayed a little further away from the city center at Hotel Ibis Lisboa Alfragide.
-There is a bus stop right next door and you can easily get to the city center from here in less than 15 minutes.
+Since we were on a budget, we stayed at Hotel Ibis Lisboa Alfragide, a little further away from the city center.
+There is a bus stop right next door, and you can easily get to the city center from here in less than 15 minutes.

 Book your stay at Hotel Ibis Lisboa Alfragide here.

-We spent the first two days exploring Lisbon’s best attractions, Portugal’s Azulejo history, riding an antique tram, hopping onto a funicular, and strolling through the Alfama district and unearthing its multiple treasures.
-Also took a short trip to the beach of Carcavelos and my little one really enjoyed it.
+We spent the first two days exploring Lisbon’s best attractions and Portugal’s Azulejo history, riding an antique tram, hopping onto a funicular, and strolling through the Alfama district and unearthing its multiple treasures.
+We also took a short trip to the beach of Carcavelos, and my little one really enjoyed it.

-Southern Portugal has many natural landmarks including the beaches of Algarve, the islands of Madeira and Tenerife, and the Rota Vicentina and Fishermen’s Trail.
+Southern Portugal has many natural landmarks, including the beaches of the Algarve, the islands of Madeira and Tenerife, and the Rota Vicentina and Fishermen’s Trail.
 Unfortunately, we did not have time for them this time.
-On my list for my next 10 days in Portugal.
+They are on my list for my next 10 days in Portugal.

 Tips for Visiting Lisbon